 Throughout my schooling I was actively performing.
 I was doing the best I could to make a name for myself.
-My senior year of high school I awarded honorable mention for Vocal Performance in both English as well as a foreign language through Maryland’s Distinguished Scholars scholarship program.
-Upon entering college I knew my passion was music and I was to study vocal performance.
+My senior year of high school I was awarded honorable mention for Vocal Performance in both English as well as a foreign language through Maryland’s Distinguished Scholars scholarship program.
+Upon entering college I knew my passion was music and I was to study Vocal Performance.
 I attended Chesapeake Community College in Wye Mills, Maryland, Goucher College in Baltimore, Maryland, and then finally found my home at Washington College, in Chestertown Maryland.
 It was there I studied as a Music Major, Business Management Minor.
 I had studied classical vocal training until entering Washington.
-I was allowed to express my creativity and study my preferred genre, Pop and Jazz vocal methods.
+I was finally allowed to express my creativity and study my preferred genre, Pop and Jazz vocal methods.
 I performed in my senior solo recital featuring two guitarists, Donny Marvel and Paul Donovan, as well as Chairman of the Music Department, Dr. Gary Clarke.
-The recital featured Jazz pieces as well as original works by Donny Marvel and I. From 2010 through 2011 was awarded the WC Friends of the Arts Scholarship.
+The recital featured Jazz pieces as well as original works by Donny Marvel and I. From 2009 through 2011 was awarded the WC Friends of the Arts Scholarship.
 I was also awarded the 2011 Music Awarded for my graduating class.
 I graduated from Washington College in May of 2011 with Bachelors of the Arts.